aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 EGV, stands in land category 10 and lower than 5 m are selected from the [State Forest Service's State Forest Registry](#Ch04.01) and rasterised.
 After rasterization, this layer was covered over clear cut mask.
-The resulting layer was then aggregated to EGV resolution using the function `egvtools::input2egv()` by calculating arithmetic mean, thus results in a cover fraction.
+The resulting layer was then aggregated to EGV resolution using the workflow `egvtools::input2egv()` by calculating arithmetic mean, thus results in a cover fraction.
 During aggregation, inverse distance weighted (power = 2) gap filling on the output was applied to ensure no missing values at the edges.
 Finally, the layer was